sereneliu/AoC-2023/README.md

 a library I could import for all the number words to match with.
 That said, my part 2 solution isn't quite working, and I'm still not clear why...

+[Later]
+Okay, as it turns out, I didn't read closely enough, yet again.
+I had an idea of what the problem was asking for, and as a result, I struggled for awhile on something that wouldn't have worked anyway.
+Once it was pointed out to me what I had not thought about, the solution came easily.

 ## Day 2

 After reading the instructions for today, I decided that I would take this chance to learn regex finally.
 I spent quite